 VI.
 Publication Grant

-For further details on the individual programmes please download the bi-lingual Pdf document: Confucius China Studies Programme
+For further details on the individual programmes please download the bi-lingual Pdf document: Confucius Institute Chinese Language Programme Structure

 China Studies Program Research Topics contains a list of 100 key research projects or research areas.

 •What is the Nonverbal Reading Experiment about?

 Nonverbal Reading Experiment is one part of the research project called Visual Approach and Semantic Activation in learning to read Chinese: How to teach creative thinking in Chinese.

 Habits in language encourage habits in thought.